 - Although screen-based equipment may be in the room of a child, this does not necessarily identify that the child is allowed to use it where they share the bedroom with other persons.

 Comparability with other surveys

-The specific questions comprising this topic have not previously been collected in an ABS survey.
+The specific questions used for this topic have not previously been used in an ABS Aboriginal and Torres Strait Islander population survey.